pmacro/AITranslate/README.md

 ## Missing Features

-This tools supports all the features that I currently use personally, which are not all of the features supported by `xcstrings`.
+This tool supports all the features that I currently use personally, which are not all of the features supported by `xcstrings`.
 Pull requests are welcome to add those missing features.

 ## Usage